pyrates/minicli/docs/reference.md

     if __name__ == '__main__':
         run()

+If run is called with a callable as first argument, it will treat that callable as the only command.
+No additional command argument will be required to run it.

+For instance:

+    def my_callable(param):
+        print(param)

+    if __name__ == '__main__':
+        run(my_callable)

+allows you to call the script without specifying a command:

+    $ python script.py a_param
+    ->  a param

 ### Global parameters

 Any kwarg passed to `run` will be turned to a global parameter.